 Error code 924 on android is another common error Android users face when trying to download or update apps.
 When the error is displayed you can’t complete installing the app or the updates you’re trying to install and it mostly pops up when downloading apps with large file size.
-The error is a real mess because you can’t update apps and there are apps that require update before you’re able to continue using them.
-An error message will be displayed with the error code 924 or you’ll end up receiving the message ‘Can’t download app’ or ‘Can’t update app’.
+The error is a real mess because you can’t update apps and there are apps that require updates before you’re able to continue using them.
+An error message will be displayed with the error code 924 or you’ll end up receiving the message ‘Can’t download the app’ or ‘Can’t update app’.
 It’s all the same, but luckily there is a way to get rid of this error code.
 We’ll outline all the possible solutions in this post.

 Troubleshooting Error Code 924 on Play Store

 What Are The Possible Causes?